tvosel/reload_lf/README.md

 This script simulates such a component.
 Its primary function is to:
 1.  **Monitor** a `Bridge` smart contract on a source chain.
 2.  **Listen** for a `TokensLocked` event, which is emitted when a user deposits assets into the bridge.
-3.  **Parse** the event data to understand who locked the tokens, what kind, how much, and for which destination chain.
+3.  **Parse** the event data to extract details like the user, token, amount, and destination chain.
 4.  **Relay** this information to a destination chain by simulating the submission of a new transaction (e.g., a `mint` transaction to issue wrapped tokens to the user).

 ## Code Architecture